dfki-ric-underactuated-lab/mimpc/README.md

 ## Citation
 Please cite one of the following works:

-[1] F. Stark, S. Vyas, G. Schildbach, and F. Kirchner, “Mixed Integer Model Predictive Control for a free-floating platform with binary and continuous actuation,” in Procceding of CEAS Conference on Guidance, Navigation and Control 2024 (EuroGNC 2024), Bristol, 2024.
+[1] F. Stark, S. Vyas, G. Schildbach, and F. Kirchner, “Mixed Integer Model Predictive Control for a free-floating platform with binary and continuous actuation,” in Proceeding of CEAS Conference on Guidance, Navigation and Control 2024 (EuroGNC 2024), Bristol, 2024.
 ```
 @inproceedings{stark_mixed_2024,
 	address = {Bristol},